|Renewable Energy Property Tax Assessment

-Solar photovoltaic (PV) and wind energy facilities with a capacity of 2 megawatts (MW) AC or less are assessed locally for property taxes.
+Solar photovoltaic (PV), including agrivoltaics and floatovoltaics, and wind energy facilities with a capacity of 2 megawatts (MW) AC or less are assessed locally for property taxes.
 Additionally, low impact hydro, geothermal, and biomass facilities with a capacity of 2 MW or less and which were placed in service prior to January 1, 2010, are also assessed locally for property taxes.
 In assigning value to renewable energy property, local assessors are required to use the cost approach outlined in the Assessors' Reference Library.
 Assessors must also examine the sales comparison and income approaches, both described in the Assessor's Reference Library.

 State Assessed Renewable Energy Property